cao7113/nesta/README.md

 # Nesta - a CMS for Ruby Developers

-Note: I forked this from [Nesta](https://github.com/gma/nesta) for my need!
+Note: forked this from [Nesta](https://github.com/gma/nesta) for my need!
+Customize a lot!

 ## How to use this